-The 10-week summer program begins with a research cruise on the R/V Katy and ends with a symposium in which students will present their research results.
-Along the way, students will create web pages and blogs about their research, and participate in a variety of professional development activities.
+The 10-week summer program includes field trips, professional development workshops, and ends with a symposium in which students will present their research results.
+Along the way, students will create web pages and blogs about their research, and interact with the scientific community here at the Institute.

-- Stipends: Students will receive a summer stipend of $5000 for the 10-week program, full room and board, a research allowance, and a travel allowance.
+- Students will receive a summer stipend of $5000 for the 10-week program.

-Questions about the program may be directed to Dr. Deana Erdner and Dr. Benjamin Walther at UTMSI.REU@gmail.com.
+Questions about the program may be directed to Dr. Benjamin Walther and Dr. Deana Erdner UTMSI.REU@gmail.com.

-Funding for this REU site is provide by the National Science Foundation’s Division of Ocean Science’s located in Arlington, VA.
+- Funding for this REU site is provided by the National Science Foundation’s Division of Ocean Sciences located in Arlington, VA.
 The NSF contact for this program is Lisa Rom, elrom@NSF.gov or 703-292-7709.
 NSF does not handle REU applications; please contact each REU site directly for application information.